TomInTheBytes/Cyber-Journal/docs/projects/genai/intel_digest_workflow.md

 This page showcases an automation workflow built for the tool [n8n](https://n8n.io/).
 This n8n workflow template simplifies the process of digesting cybersecurity reports by summarizing, deduplicating, organizing, and identifying viral topics of interest into daily emails.

 !!! info
     The workflow was submitted to n8n for review and is available as [template](https://n8n.io/workflows/7608-cybersecurity-intelligence-create-daily-digest-and-viral-topics-with-gemini-ai/).
-A JSON copy can also be downloaded the repository this information is hosted on under the 'projects' folder.
+A JSON copy can also be downloaded from the repository under the 'projects' folder.
+This folder will contain the newest versions of the template.

 ![n8n template](../../media//n8n_cti_digest_template.png){ align=left }